Central and East Java route guide

 Day 5 – 6: Malang, rainbow village and waterfalls

-Malang is in the higher part of East-Java and a much more comfortable climate than in Yogyakarta.
+Malang is in the higher part of East-Java and has a much more comfortable climate than in Yogyakarta.
 Spend two days exploring Malang, the colorful villages of Java, and the most beautiful waterfall in Indonesia.
 Malang absolutely has to be in this Java route guide.

 On your last day, make your way to Bromo to experience the sunrise the next morning.
 Don’t forget to stop at Coban Pelangi on the way to Bromo.